 ‘Who’s that?’
 I asked.

-‘She’s called Alexia,’ said my friend Fiona.
+‘She’s called Louisa,’ said my friend Fiona.
 ‘Her boyfriend’s a real bastard to her.
 She can’t go out alone.
 No man is allowed to speak to her.
 He brings her out and parades her in front of his friends, but when he wants to get off with someone else, he sends her home in his Merc with a bodyguard.’

+She was called Louisa, just like me.
 As I sipped my beer in the gloom of the nightclub, illuminated by red and yellow neon beer signs behind the bar and ultra violet lights, sure enough the club owner preened and strutted like a peacock, next to her.
 She was clearly his property.
 A balding man with large rolling eyes and a paunch, he had an incongruous ponytail of gathered wisps, pert and perky, wobbling at the nape of his neck.
 He smoothed it constantly, a desperate memento and reassurance of his fading youth, whilst the other thumb and forefinger clutched an expensive cheroot.

 I turned back to Fiona.
 ‘But how awful,’ I whispered.
 ‘She’s trapped.’
 And I couldn’t imagine anything worse.